callstackincubator/bs-react-native-paper/README.md

 ## Documentation

 We do not have dedicated documentation for this library, but you can check example usage of components in our example app.
 It is located in /example directory.
-Components' api in most cases is very similar or the same as in `react-native-paper`, but there are cases where we had to implement props differently, so if you encounter problems I would suggest to check the source code of particular binding.
+Components' api in most cases is very similar or the same as in (react-native-paper)[https://github.com/callstack/react-native-paper], but there are cases where we had to implement props differently, so if you encounter problems I would suggest to check the source code of particular binding.

 ## Contributing